mchung94/pyramid-service/README.md

 program to solve these games is to optimize it.
 I've improved the performance about 50x compared to straightforward implementations of Breadth-First Search and A\*, and reduced memory usage to the point where it can run well on a laptop with 8GB of RAM.
+One of the keys is to figure out how to represent the current state of the game using a single 64-bit long value, and then precalculate some data to make finding successor states for a given state really fast.

 Earlier, I created
 [Solitaire Player](https://github.com/mchung94/solitaire-player),